-As of March 31, 2021, PREPA owed Cobra approximately \$27.0 million for services performed, excluding \$82.9 million of interest charged on these delinquent balances as of March 31, 2021.
+As of June 30, 2021, PREPA owed Cobra approximately \$27.0 million for services performed, excluding \$91.9 million of interest charged on these delinquent balances as of June 30, 2021.
 The Company believes these receivables are collectible.
 PREPA, however, is currently subject to bankruptcy proceedings, which were filed in July 2017 and are currently pending in the U.S. District Court for the District of Puerto Rico.
 As a result, PREPA's ability to meet its payment obligations is largely dependent upon funding from the Federal Emergency Management Agency ("FEMA") or other sources.
 On September 30, 2019, Cobra filed a motion with the U.S. District Court for the District of Puerto Rico seeking recovery of the amounts owed to Cobra by PREPA, which motion was stayed by the court.
 On March 25, 2020, Cobra filed an urgent motion to modify the stay order and allow the recovery of approximately \$61.7 million in claims related to a tax gross-up provision contained in the emergency master service agreement, as amended, that was entered into with PREPA on October 19, 2017.
-This emergency motion was denied on June 3, 2020 and the court extended the stay of our motion.
-On December 9, 2020, the Court again extended the stay of our motion and directed PREPA to file a status motion by June 7, 2021.
+This emergency motion was denied on June 3, 2020 and the court extended the stay of our motion and directed PREPA to file a status motion by June 7, 2021.
 On April 6, 2021, Cobra filed a motion to lift the stay order.
 Following this filing, PREPA initiated discussion, which resulted in PREPA and Cobra filing a joint motion to adjourn all deadlines relative to the April 6, 2021 motion until the June 16, 2021 omnibus hearing as a result of PREPA's understanding that FEMA will release a report in the near future relating to the emergency master service agreement between PREPA and Cobra that was executed on October 19, 2017.
 The joint motion was granted by the court on April 14, 2021.
-In the event PREPA (i) does not have or does not obtain the funds necessary to satisfy its obligations to Cobra under the contracts, (ii) obtains the necessary funds but refuses to pay the amounts owed to t
+On May 26, 2021, FEMA issued a Determination Memorandum related to the first contract between Cobra and PREPA in which, among other things, FEMA raised two contract compliance issues and, as a result, concluded that approximately \$47 million in costs were not authorized costs under the contract.
+On June 14, 2021, the Court issued an order adjourning Cobra's motion to lift the stay order to a hearing on August 4, 2021 and directing Cobra and PREPA to meet and confer in good faith concerning (i) the May 26, 2021 Determination Memorandum issued by FEMA and (ii) whether and when a second determination memorandum is expected.
+The parties were further directed to file an additional status report, which was filed on July 20, 2021.
+On July 23, 2021, with the aid of Mammoth, PREPA filed an appeal of the entire \$47 million that FEMA de-obligated in the May 26, 2021 Determination Memorandum.
+In the event PREPA (i) does not have or does not obtain the funds necessary to satisfy its obligations to Cobra under the contracts, (ii) obtains the necessary funds but refuses to pay the amounts owed to the Company or (iii) otherwise does not pay amounts owed to the Company for services performed, the receivable may not be collectible.